raquelmdtum/raquelmdtum.github.io/index.markdown

     <p></p>
     <li><b>1990s:</b> UFO sightings during this period, such as the Phoenix Lights (1997), were now possible to be recorded, saved, and shared very easily by the greater majority of the public.
 It was also brought to light during this period discussions about government cover-ups and classified military information, amplified by the rise of the internet as a space for conspiracy theories to flourish.
 Research has shown that major UFO events in the late 20th century significantly shaped our understanding of extraterrestrial phenomena as a culture, helping to drive the ongoing "UFO boom" that peaked in the 2010s by the <a href="https://newspaceeconomy.ca/2024/09/02/timeline-of-major-ufo-uap-events/" target="_blank">NewSpace Economy timeline of major UFO events</a>.</li>
     <p></p>
     <li><b>Early 2000s:</b> The surge continues, possibly fueled by post-9/11 anxieties, growing internet communities, and frequent coverage of extraterrestrial topics in popular media.
 New media outlets like YouTube allowed people to share UFO sightings and related experiences instantly.
 The growing connection between social media platforms and UFO sightings in this period helped facilitate more public participation in UFO-related discourse.
-This shift was documented in several studies, which discuss how the internet transformed public participation in UFO phenomena, as shown in the article about <a href="https://www.nature.com/articles/s41599-024-04182-z" target="_blank">Nature Communications Study</a> about the role of digital platforms in the growing interest in Unidentified Aerial Phenomena (UAPs) <span text-color:red> (synonymous to UFOs)</span>.</li>
+This shift was documented in several studies, which discuss how the internet transformed public participation in UFO phenomena, as shown in the article about <a href="https://www.nature.com/articles/s41599-024-04182-z" target="_blank">Nature Communications Study</a> about the role of digital platforms in the growing interest in Unidentified Aerial Phenomena (UAPs).</li>
     <p></p>
     <li><b>2010 Forward:</b> The peak in sightings may reflect both widespread social media use and official military or government statements reigniting public attention toward the UAPs.
 The U.S. Department of Defense’s public acknowledgment of UFO investigations (including the release of videos in 2017) prompted a renewed public interest, which, pieced together with the rapid spread of information through online communities, led to a spike in sightings.
 For example, in the <a href="https://www.nature.com/articles/s41598-023-49527-x?fromPaywallRec=false#Sec8" target="_blank">Nature Study on UAP</a> it is discussed the growing number of UAP-related sightings and their analysis through data are discussed, showing a correlation between official disclosures and the increase in UAP reports. </li>
   </ul>